 SCI Scholars — Industrial Internships for Chemistry and Chemical Engineering Undergraduates

-Exceptional sophomores and juniors majoring in chemistry and chemical engineering can apply for a prestigious 10-week internship through the SCI Scholars Program.
-SCI Scholars are selected based on the strength of their application, statement of interest in an industrial internship, and letters of recommendation.
-Over thirty scholars will be chosen for internship positions in the summer of 2013.
+Exceptional sophomores and juniors majoring in chemistry and chemical engineering can apply for a prestigious SCI Scholars summer internship.
+Students are selected based on the strength of their application, statement of interest in an industrial internship, and letters of recommendation.
+Over thirty scholars will be chosen for internship positions in the summer of 2015.

 - A certificate and an additional $1,000, which can be used for any purpose, such as participation at an ACS or AIChE meeting

 - Scholars nominate a high school chemistry teacher for recognition.
 Teachers will be awarded a certificate from SCI and $1,000, which can be used for professional development or classroom materials